-At Blake, physical education isn't just about improving health or building up athletic skills.
+At Blake, Physical Education and Wellness isn't just about improving health or building up athletic skills.
 Yes, students learn how to lead healthy, physically active lives – but in the process, they also develop valuable cognitive, emotional and social skills.
 Physical education builds character, self-discipline and decision-making capabilities.

 Our mission is to create an atmosphere that is dynamic, but also safe and supportive.
-Every student is appropriately challenged and taught the skills he or she needs to succeed.
-Physical Education at the Lower and Middle School levels teaches students the value of physical activity for health, enjoyment, self-expression and social collaboration.
-In addition, Physical education provides students with the knowledge, concepts and principles to lead and maintain a healthy lifestyle long beyond their years at The Blake School.
-(Students may participate in organized sports beginning in middle school; all play a team sport for at least two seasons as Upper School students.
-See our Athletics page for details.)
+Every student is appropriately challenged and taught the skills they need to succeed.
+Physical education at the Lower and Middle School levels teaches students the value of physical activity for health, enjoyment, self-expression and social collaboration.
+In addition, it provides students with the knowledge, concepts and principles to lead and maintain a healthy lifestyle long beyond their years at Blake.
+Students may participate in organized sports beginning in Middle School; all play a team sport for at least two seasons as Upper School students.
+See our Athletics page for details.

 Enduring Understandings: PK Through Grade 8

 Our curriculum from pre-kindergarten through eighth grade is structured around four enduring understandings students can carry into future athletic pursuits.
 Students learn:

 - skills needed for success in numerous physical activities.

 - to assess and improve their own physical fitness.

 - concepts and strategies to improve health and performance.

 All Lower and Middle School students receive regular physical education instruction.
 Pre-kindergarteners and kindergarteners meet twice a week and first through fifth graders meet four times weekly for 30-minute classes.
 In Middle School, class time is extended to 70 minutes.
 The curriculum addresses the following content areas: